 The Department of History allows a PhD student to take a language course numbered 306 or higher with a B or better or Spanish 600 offered by the Department of Foreign Languages and Cultures to fulfill the foreign language requirement for the PhD in History.
 However, a PhD student who wishes to take Spanish 600 (S/F) to satisfy this requirement must obtain preapproval from his/her major professor and the Director of Graduate Studies.

-Once the appropriate foreign languages faculty has evaluated the translation exam, the Department of Foreign Languages and Cultures must report the results to the student and the major professor and deliver a corrected copy of the translation exam to the major professor.
+Once the appropriate foreign languages faculty has evaluated the translation exam, the School of Languages, Cultures, and Race must report the results to the student and the major professor and deliver a corrected copy of the translation exam to the major professor.
 In case of a divided judgment regarding the results of the exam, the major professor may request that the chair of the Department of History identify and contact a qualified third party to adjudicate the dispute.
 If any question concerning the results remain, the Graduate Studies Committee will determine the final outcome in consultation with the major professor.
 The Committee reserves the right to require that the student take a second translation exam.